flushbug/ESP32-Jarolift-Controller/changeNew.md

-# v1.1.0
+# v1.1.1

 ## what's new

-minor changes and updates!
+this is a minor bug fix version!

 this project is still in an early phase.
 If you like this project, feel free to push the **[Star ⭐️]** button and click **[Watch 👁]** to stay updated.